-Gray is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Gray is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Gray who work in office and administrative support (15.41%), sales jobs (12.37%), and management occupations (12.19%).
+Unlike some towns, Gray isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gray are a mix of both white- and blue-collar jobs.
+Overall, Gray is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Gray who work in management occupations (12.29%), office and administrative support (11.97%), and sales jobs (9.62%).

-Gray is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Gray is a great place for families with children to consider.
+First of all, many other families with children live here, making Gray a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Gray has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Gray’s overall crime rate is lower than average for the country.

-The per capita income in Gray in 2010 was $31,840, which is wealthy relative to Maine, and upper middle income relative to the rest of the US.
-This equates to an annual income of $127,360 for a family of four.
+The per capita income in Gray in 2018 was $45,211, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $180,844 for a family of four.
 However, Gray contains both very wealthy and poor people as well.

 The people who call Gray home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gray residents report their race to be White, followed by Native American.
-Important ancestries of people in Gray include French , Irish, Italian, and French Canadian.
+The greatest number of Gray residents report their race to be White, followed by Asian.
+Important ancestries of people in Gray include English, Irish, French, Scottish, and German.

 The most common language spoken in Gray is English.
-Other important languages spoken here include Spanish and Persian.
+Other important languages spoken here include French and Langs. of India.